 LOUDOUN SYMPHONY YOUTH ORCHESTRA

-The cornerstone of Loudoun Symphony’s youth educational program is the Loudoun Symphony Youth Orchestra (LSYO) program, for musicians who are already studying their instruments.
-All musicians are expected to perform in their school orchestras and bands if offered and strongly encouraged to take private lessons.
-Two orchestras and a beginning strings ensemble are offered to accommodate talented young musicians and the orchestra program serves youths who are ten and older.
+The cornerstone of Loudoun Symphony’s youth educational program, Loudoun Symphony Youth Orchestras (LSYO) provide an opportunity for varying levels of experienced musicians to perform with a large ensemble outside of an academic setting.
+All musicians are expected to perform in their school orchestras and bands if offered and are strongly encouraged to take private lessons.